trailofbits/PrivacyRaven/README.md

 PrivacyRaven supports label-only black-box model extraction, membership inference, and (soon) model inversion attacks.
 We also plan to include differential privacy verification, automated hyperparameter optimization, more classes of attacks, and other features; see the GitHub issues for more information.
-PrivacyRaven has been featured at the [OpenMined Privacy Conference](https://pricon.openmined.org/), [Empire Hacking](https://www.empirehacking.nyc/), [Trail of Bits blog](https://blog.trailofbits.com/), and other venues.
+PrivacyRaven has been featured at the [OpenMined Privacy Conference](https://pricon.openmined.org/), [Empire Hacking](https://www.empirehacking.nyc/), and [Trail of Bits blog](https://blog.trailofbits.com/).

 ## Why use PrivacyRaven?